Ending Homelessness, One Person at a Time

 Because the root causes of homelessness may vary widely from person to person, only through an individualized and comprehensive approach to programs and services can broken lives be mended and transformed.
 At the Boston Rescue Mission, our programs offer clients a wide range of resources to guide a person from a place of need to a place of self-sufficiency.
 These resources include:

-Our year-round Safe & Healthy program members receive a nightly meal, bathroom and shower facilities, and breakfast before departing in the morning.
+Our year-round Emergency Shelter program hosts people who don't have a place to sleep.
+Participants who arrive in the evening may or may not be under the influence of alcohol and/or drugs, but always are screened for the safety of themselves and others.
+Participants receive a nightly meal, bathroom and shower facilities, and breakfast before departing in the morning to address their specific recovery issues.
 Members also may speak with a case manager who may suggest further recovery programs, depending on the individual's needs.
-Nurses and a doctor are available thanks to a partnership with Boston Health Care for the Homeless.
+Nurses and a doctor are available onsite thanks to a partnership with Boston Health Care for the Homeless.

-All program services are provided without monetary commitment from program members.
-This provides an opportunity to save money, including provisions for outstanding legal obligations.
-Instead, program members are asked to participate in community service projects that contribute to the health and well-being of their treatment environment.
+All residential sober shelter services are free for program members.
+This provides them with an opportunity to save money, and pay off outstanding debt.
+All program members are expected to participate in community service projects that contribute to the health and well-being of their treatment environment.
 This provides a structured environment for each of our program members, which is an essential ingredient to the success of any recovery program.

 Rapid Rehousing & Stabilization Program